tacoda/tacoda.github.io/content/posts/getting-started-with-gleam.md

 There is a full [Getting Started Guide](https://gleam.run/getting-started/) available from Gleam.

+## Try It Out

+If you just want to try out Gleam without installing anything, you can use the [online playground](https://johndoneth.github.io/gleam-playground/).
+In this series, we will be building an application, so I'm going to install Gleam locally.

 ## Installing Gleam

-I'm working on a Mac, and I know this is very popular among developers.
+I'm working on a Mac, so I will be using Brew.
 Installation on other operating systems is covered in the Getting Started Guide from Gleam.
+Gleam is available though many package managers, including asdf and nix.

 ```sh
 brew update